Canada Pet Import Requirements

 Have Questions About Importing Your Pet to Canada?

 Have a comment about importing a pet to Canada?
-Post it below and be published!
+Post it below and we will respond.
 You can also reach out by posting to our Blog, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.

 Please note that the accuracy of comments made by Facebook users other than Pet Travel has not been verified, and we do not endorse any person or company that may offer transport services through posts to this webpage.